|Jay Hutchinson and Julia Holderness|

 Julia Holderness draws on modernist design histories and archives - local and international, real and imagined - to privilege decorative, domestic and design categories often overlooked in canonical art histories.

 In this exhibition, she creates felted applique works and a video work referencing geometric rug designs by Florence Kowhai Cunningham Weir, a New Zealand born interior architect and a pioneer of modernist home-wares.
 Born in Christchurch in 1899, Weir spent most of her life in the UK where she built a successful career across diverse mediums.
 It is thought that she is the only New Zealander to have visited the influential early 20th century German Bauhaus art school.
 In 1926, she is believed to have spent time in the weaving workshop and experimented with both traditional and industrialised weaving techniques.
-Based on the description of one of Weir's geometric rugs (in a letter to Winnifred Hunt), Holderness works through possibilities for what these textiles might have looked like with the goal of re-animating the work of an overlooked figure in New Zealand's design history.
+Based on the description of one of Weir's geometric rugs in a letter to Winnifred Hunt, Holderness works through possibilities for what these textiles might have looked like to re-animate the work of an overlooked figure in New Zealand's design history.

 The Bauhaus continues as a major design influence for contemporary practitioners.
 Julia Holderness's installations, artworks and PhD project, currently underway at AUT, aim to expand our understanding of art history through art fabrication rather than conventional texts.

 Jay Hutchinson conflates the most banal and omnipresent act of urban mark-making, the tag, with refined and increasingly rare hand embroidery.
-Drawing on the 1955 theory of pyschogeography, which playfully explores how we respond to urban space, Jay Hutchinson examines the minutiae of the city.
-His hand-stitched works, taking hundreds of hours to make, play with the binaries of masculine and feminine, fine art and street art, fast and slow and what we see and don't see.
+Drawing on the 1955 theory of pyschogeography, which playfully explores how we respond to urban space, Jay Hutchinson examinues the minutiae of the city.
+His hand-stitched works, taking hundreds of hours to make, ask that we take time to look and consider the small details that surround us.

 Installation view 1